Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 007 : July 14 , 2018

 **Today's Progress** : Wrote a medium article about Support Vector Machine and Naive Bayes as a continuation on Common Classification Algorithms.
+Trained a sentiment classifier.

 **Thoughts** : It's getting more exciting.